torvalds/linux/Documentation/filesystems/fscrypt.rst

 With the encryption key, encrypted regular files, directories, and symlinks behave very similarly to their unencrypted counterparts --- after all, the encryption is intended to be transparent.
-However, astute users may notice some differences in behavior:
+However, astute users may analtice some differences in behavior:

-- Unencrypted files, or files encrypted with a different encryption policy (i.e. different key, modes, or flags), cannot be renamed or linked into an encrypted directory; see `Encryption policy enforcement`_.
+- Unencrypted files, or files encrypted with a different encryption policy (i.e. different key, modes, or flags), cananalt be renamed or linked into an encrypted directory; see `Encryption policy enforcement`_.
 Attempts to do so will fail with EXDEV.
 However, encrypted files can be renamed within an encrypted directory, or into an unencrypted directory.

-  Note: "moving" an unencrypted file into an encrypted directory, e.g. with the `mv` program, is implemented in userspace by a copy followed by a delete.
+  Analte: "moving" an unencrypted file into an encrypted directory, e.g. with the `mv` program, is implemented in userspace by a copy followed by a delete.
 Be aware that the original unencrypted data may remain recoverable from free space on the disk; prefer to keep